Loudspeaker: Bending wave loudspeakers

 Bending wave transducers use a diaphragm that is intentionally flexible.
 The rigidity of the material increases from the center to the outside.
 Short wavelengths radiate primarily from the inner area, while longer waves reach the edge of the speaker.
 To prevent reflections from the outside back into the center, long waves are absorbed by a surrounding damper.
-Such transducers can cover a wide frequency range (80 Hz to 35,000 Hz) and have been promoted as being close to an ideal point sound source.
+Such transducers can cover a wide frequency range and have been promoted as being close to an ideal point sound source.
 This uncommon approach is being taken by only a very few manufacturers, in very different arrangements.

 The Ohm Walsh loudspeakers use a unique driver designed by Lincoln Walsh, who had been a radar development engineer in WWII.
 He became interested in audio equipment design and his last project was a unique, one-way speaker using a single driver.
 The cone faced down into a sealed, airtight enclosure.
-Rather than move back-and-forth as conventional speakers do, the cone rippled and created sound in a manner known in RF electronics as a "transmission line".
+Rather than move back and forth as conventional speakers do, the cone rippled and created sound in a manner known in RF electronics as a "transmission line".
 The new speaker created a cylindrical sound field.
 Lincoln Walsh died before his speaker was released to the public.
 The Ohm Acoustics firm has produced several loudspeaker models using the Walsh driver design since then.
 German Physiks, an audio equipment firm in Germany, also produces speakers using this approach.

 The German firm Manger has designed and produced a bending wave driver that at first glance appears conventional.
-In fact, the round panel attached to the voice coil bends in a carefully controlled way to produce full range sound.
+In fact, the round panel attached to the voice coil bends in a carefully controlled way to produce full-range sound.
 Josef W. Manger was awarded with the Rudolf-Diesel-Medaille for extraordinary developments and inventions by the German institute of inventions.

 Flat panel loudspeakers

 There have been many attempts to reduce the size of speaker systems, or alternatively to make them less obvious.
-One such attempt was the development of "exciter" transducer coils mounted to flat panels to act as sound sources, most accurately called exciter/panel drivers.
+One such attempt was the development of exciter transducer coils mounted to flat panels to act as sound sources, most accurately called exciter/panel drivers.
 These can then be made in a neutral color and hung on walls where they are less noticeable than many speakers, or can be deliberately painted with patterns, in which case they can function decoratively.
 There are two related problems with flat panel techniques: first, a flat panel is necessarily more flexible than a cone shape in the same material, and therefore moves as a single unit even less, and second, resonances in the panel are difficult to control, leading to considerable distortions.
-Some progress has been made using such lightweight, rigid, materials such as Styrofoam, and there have been several flat panel systems commercially produced in recent years.
+There have been several flat panel systems commercially produced in recent years.